aitap/improv/README.md

    to type into the child process one by one.
 Must be set; there's no default.
- * `chdir` can be a string to set the working directory before starting the child process.
-Optional parameter.
+ * `chdir` can be a string to set the working directory before starting the child process or `true` in order to switch to the directory containing the configuration file.
+Optional parameter, defaults to `nil`.
  * `advance` sets the key code which makes Improv type the next chunk.
    It must be a single-byte string.
 Defaults to `\x05`, which typically corresponds to **Ctrl+E**.